sbiswal92/Subset-C-Compiler/README.txt

 Features:
 --------
-0. Syntax checker for the subset C language
+0. Rule checker for the subset C language
 1. Handles one input file on command line
-2. Lists the global variables of the source code
+2. Lists the type of all expressions the source source code
-3. Lists the functions, their parameters and local variables.
+3. Does automatic widening of data types for expressione valuation, parameters in function calls, and function returns.
-4. Maintains variable scoping for nested blocks and throws on re-declaration of variable in same scope
+4. Does not support function overloading

 Building the parser:
 ------------------

 1. $ make
-   Builds the executable for the parser
+   Builds the executable for the type checker